Adda (2019 film)

 Adda (English: Gossip) is the first feature film by filmmaker Devayush Chowdhary.
 It has been produced by Maxim Pictures and Reeldrama Productions and released in India on 13 September 2019.

 Plot

 Adda is a modern-day fable of four interconnected tales of love, friendship, karma, and catharsis.
-The film is about two naughty angels, Black and White, who come down to Kolkata and spy in on the lives of four jobless friends, an aging freedom fighter, a struggling actress, and a self-righteous journalist in order to decide humanity's fate and in the process become witnesses to our bumbling attempts at happiness.
+The film is about two naughty angels, Black and White, who come down to Kolkata to spy on the lives of four jobless friends, an aging freedom fighter, a struggling actress, and a self-righteous journalist in order to decide humanity's fate and in the process become witnesses to bumbling attempts at happiness.